By Jackson Lucas - May 7, 2018

-Rave Mobile Safety's school panic button system is an effective way to communicate an emergency to 911 and on-site personnel.
-With the push of a button on a smartphone app, authorized personnel can initiate immediate action during an emergency in order to reduce response time and improve the safety of those involved or threatened by the incident.
-Last March, the effectiveness of Rave Mobile Safety's school panic button system was demonstrated when it saved the life of a teenage boy.
+Rave Mobile Safety's school panic button system is an effective way to communicate an emergency to 9-1-1 and onsite personnel.
+With the push of a button on a smartphone app, authorized personnel can initiate immediate action during an emergency to reduce response time and improve the safety of those involved or threatened by the incident.
+In March of 2017, the effectiveness of Rave Mobile Safety's school panic button system was demonstrated when it saved the life of a teenage boy.

 Grant Steed – a 15-year-old student at Benton High School in Saline County, Arkansas – was taking part in baseball practice when his heart stopped beating.
-Grant was walking out to center field when he suddenly collapsed, and unable to find a pulse or confirm Grant was still breathing, coaches Garrett Parker and Rusty Davis informed Athletic Trainer TJ White there was a problem.
-White initiated the school's Emergency Action Plan and used the school’s panic button app to call 911.
+Grant was walking out to center field when he suddenly collapsed.
+Unable to find a pulse or confirm Grant was still breathing, coaches Garrett Parker and Rusty Davis informed Athletic Trainer TJ White there was a problem.
+White initiated the school's Emergency Action Plan and used the school’s panic button app to call 9-1-1.

 Incredibly, Grant has made a near-perfect recovery.
 After spending six weeks in the hospital, he was able to return home and into the care of his parents, Kevin and Renee.
 Grant still has difficulty speaking due to suffering a paralyzed vocal cord - and he is on a diet of liquid nutrients to help maintain his recovery - but Grant has not sustained any brain damage or other injury associated with oxygen starvation due to the speed at which EMS personnel were able to locate him and administer emergency first aid.

-School panic button systems that operate via a smartphone app are generally regarded to be more effective at communicating emergencies to 911 than wall-mounted or desk-mounted panic button alarms, or those worn about the person.
+Wireless panic buttons for schools that operate via a smartphone app are generally regarded to be more effective at communicating emergencies to 9-1-1 than wall-mounted or desk-mounted panic button alarms, or those worn about the person.
 This is because emergencies don't always occur in the vicinity of a wall-mounted or desk-mounted alarm, and even when they do, app-based wireless panic buttons for schools communicate the nature and location of the emergency plus confirm the emergency alert has been received.

 Rave Mobile Safety's wireless panic buttons for schools also have a web-based control and response dashboard that school superintendents and administrators can log into remotely in order to monitor emergency situations and coordinate resources as necessary.
 This facility enhances situational awareness and enables school superintendents and administrators to make decisions faster – saving time and potentially saving lives.